simplesamlphp/simplesamlphp/modules/saml/docs/sp.md

 :   *Note*: For this to be added to the metadata, you must also specify the `attributes` and `name` options.

 `disable_scoping`
 :   Whether sending of samlp:Scoping elements in authentication requests should be suppressed.
 The default value is `FALSE`.
     When set to `TRUE`, no scoping elements will be sent.
 This does not comply with the SAML2 specification, but allows interoperability with ADFS which [does not support Scoping elements](https://docs.microsoft.com/en-za/azure/active-directory/develop/active-directory-single-sign-on-protocol-reference#scoping).

+`disable_new_endpoints`
+:   Whether publication of SSP 2.0 metadata endpoints should be suppressed.
+The default value is `FALSE`.
+    When set to `TRUE`, no new endpoints will be published in the SP metadata.

 :   Note that this option also exists in the IdP remote configuration.
 An entry
     in the IdP-remote metadata overrides this the option in the SP